sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

 Add a new `page` and rename it to `Use Case 2`.

 Add a new `TABLE` > `NEW` > `WRITE SQL` and select the connection for `Client_C`.

+Select the connection for `CLIENT_C - Snowflake Account 1`.

 Paste the following SQL statement in the area `Enter Custom SQL`:
 ```code